caocscar/ConnectedVehicleDocs/README.md

 - [Stop Sign Intersection Documentation](StopSignIntersection.md)
 - Traffic Flow Incidents

 The data nuggets without a link should have documentation within the folder itself.
+They are located on `Turbo` in the folder `/nfs/turbo/SpBsmScrub/TripStart/datanuggets`.
+You have to login to [Great Lakes](https://arc-ts.umich.edu/greatlakes/user-guide/) or [Cavium](https://arc-ts.umich.edu/cavium/user-guide/) to view them.

 ## Example BSM Code
 This github page has some example Python code for analysis in a Jupyter Notebook.